Venom (2018 film): Early attempts and cancellation

 By 1997, David S. Goyer had written a script for a film featuring the Marvel Comics character Venom, which was to be produced by New Line Cinema.
 Dolph Lundgren was in talks to star in the film, which would feature the character Carnage as the main antagonist.
-The project did not move forward, and the rights to the character moved to Sony Pictures along with those for the character Spider-Man, of whom Venom is an antagonist in the comics.
+The project did not move forward, and the film rights to the character moved to Sony Pictures along with those for the character Spider-Man, of whom Venom is an antagonist in the comics.
 Eddie Brock, the alter-ego of Venom, would appear in Sony's Spider-Man 3 (2007), with Topher Grace in the role.
 Grace was intended to only briefly appear as Eddie, but became a major villain as both Eddie and Venom because producer Avi Arad felt the series had relied too much on director Sam Raimi's personal favorite Spider-Man villains, and not characters that modern fans were actually interested in.
 Raimi had been hesitant to explore the character due to his "lack of humanity".
 Arad revealed plans for a spin-off film focused on Venom in July 2007.